Mozilla Firefox configuration

 Firefox features can be configured using Group Policy templates on Windows, Intune on Windows, configuration profiles on macOS, or with a custom policies.json file.
-This project uses the JSON file method.
+This project uses the JSON file method on Linux, Windows Registry settings on Windows, and a Profile Manager file on macOS.

 You can check which policies are applied in Firefox by navigating to the about:policies page.